 B6.
 Enhanced Treatment at Wastewater Treatment Facilities

 Problem Statement: PCBs have been identified as a contaminant in municipal wastewater.
 Several municipalities discharge treated effluent to the Spokane River.
 Dischargers have continually upgraded treatment plants over the past several decades to reduce pollutants entering the Spokane River through effluent.
 The Dissolved Oxygen TMDL on the Spokane River set strict wasteload allocations for phosphorus, CBOD, and ammonia, prompting wastewater treatment facilities to install sophisticated treatment technologies to meet these criteria.
 These technologies will also greatly reduce the concentration of PCBs in effluent.
 Spokane County’s new facility was designed to meet the DO TMDL wasteload allocations and consequently also has very low PCB concentrations.
 Enhanced treatment facilities are currently in the design phase in other municipalities and are anticipated to have a similar PCB reduction.

+The Comprehensive Plan’s Control Action 5.1 consists of managing municipal and industrial NPDES permits regulate discharges from wastewater and industrial facilities in Washington and Idaho.
+The Washington and Idaho (EPA) NPDES permits require most wastewater facilities discharging to the Spokane River to develop and install treatment systems to reduce nutrient loading that will concurrently result in reductions of PCB loading.
+Additional permit requirements that relate to the monitoring and reduction of PCB loads are described for the following categories of permits: Idaho Municipal Permits, Washington Municipal Permits, Washington Industrial Permits.

 Partner Organizations: